 Thanos is near-omnipotent.
 He can defeat the MCU’s most powerful beings without effort.
 The stones allow him to do such things as splitting Odin in two and turning Hela into a puddle of goo.

 On top of all these abilities, Thanos is also one of the most intelligent characters in Marvel Comics.

 Essentially the Devil of the Marvel Universe, Mephisto rules a fiery pocket dimension that he calls “Hell”.
 His domain is inhabited by himself, by lesser demons who serve him, and by the astral forms of certain deceased human beings, which have been trapped in the bodies of demons.
 As the underworld’s ruler, Mephisto controls an army of demons that could obliterate the Earth at a moment’s notice.
 He possesses vast supernatural power.
 The sources of evil in the human world energize his powers.

-Apart from his superhuman power and speed, Mephisto is able to alter time and memory.
+Apart from his superhuman power and speed, Mephisto can alter time and memory.
 Through negotiation, he takes the souls of his opponents, on top of being a powerful supervillain, he’s also a great businessman.

 Together with his army, Mephisto is undoubtedly one of the most powerful supervillains in the Marvel Universe.

 I was personally going to have Hella come in somewhere between ten to fifteen.
 But based on research from other lists and articles, she seems to deserve a slightly higher position.
 Hela is the Asgardian goddess of death and former executioner of Asgard.
 Her father Odin Imprisoned her in Hel for millennia.
 Hela was only released from her prison in the wake of his death.
 Immediately she went to restore her power over Asgard.